 JESUS CALLED HIS DISCIPLES TO COME AND HAVE INTIMATE FELLOWSHIP WITH HIM.
 D-Groups of three to eight people will meet weekly for fellowship, Bible study, and prayer.
 D-Groups can meet anytime and anywhere including coffee shops, restaurants, homes, schools, parks, or places of business.
 Those in your D-Groups may or may not go to your church.
 They can include family, friends, neighbors, co-workers, and others.

 JESUS TAUGHT HIS DISCIPLES USING STORIES AND INTERACTIVE GROUP DISCUSSIONS.
-D-Groups will use the Weekly Study Guides found on the D-Life Web App for their daily Bible reading plan and weekly group Bible study.
+D-Groups will use the Weekly Study Guides found in the D-Life Web App or the D-Life Journal for their daily Bible reading plan and weekly group Bible studies.
 The plan is to read through the New Testament or story through the Old Testament in one year by simply reading one chapter a day five days a week.
 The weekly group Bible study will come from one these chapters.
 Each week a different person in the group will be assigned to lead in prayer, tell the Bible story, read the Bible story, and facilitate the Bible study using the questions provided in the study guide.